Home link

 Ghyll House

 On three sides, the house reads as a single-storey building.
 On the north-west side, we have made use of the sloping topography to insert a bedroom wing underneath.
 This allows the living room to jut out across this on the floor above with a dramatic cantilever.
-This gives the living room far reaching views of the country-side.
+This gives the living room far-reaching views of the countryside.

 • Ström Architects team − Mark Turner, Hugh Richardson, Magnus Ström

-• Location − East Sussex
+• Location − East Sussex, UK

 • Structural Engineer − Morph Structures